 We want to Go with Oh to Vienna!

 As we type, last round’s winner, Leah, is on her European dream tour with the one and only Lola.
 We’ve been following along as these ladies have explored Prague and Italy, and can’t wait to see what mischief they’ll stir up in Barcelona and Paris.

 Like Sherry before them, they’ve prompted us to envision our own dream month in Europe.
 We’ve collectively conquered most of Western Europe, but lately, our focus has been drifting east…

 We want to use Vienna as our home base.

 In our research, we’ve learned that the airport is a mere 25 minutes from the city center.
 By public transit, no less!
-Can they make this more convenient?
-From Vienna, we could easily fly to the Czech Republic or Hungary–two places we’ve also been dying to explore.
+Honestly, can they make this more convenient?
+Because of this, from Vienna, we could easily fly to the Czech Republic or Hungary — two places we’ve also been dying to explore.
 Or, better yet: we could hop on a train and make our way around the Austrian countryside.
 The wino can already tick a winter tour of Innsbruck and Salzburg off her list, but based on our hours of pouring over Google image searches, we’re pretty sure it’s just as stellar in the summer.

 Oh look, Dan & Audrey confirmed it!

 We want to live like a local.
 For real.

 As we realistically consider an entire month in Europe, there is one thing that has continually stood out to us.
 A major benefit of staying in your own apartment for a month is the ability to come and go as you please, without being concerned about unpacking and repacking with each destination.
 This is a huge plus for us, because we both clearly have a habit of severely over-packing.
 We could settle down for a bit and let our Oh apartment feel a little more like our Oh home-away-from-home.